enzogebauer/duckling_animes/README.md

 ## How to install 🔬:

-Open the project with [Android Studio Flamingo](https://developer.android.com/studio?gclid=CjwKCAjwkLCkBhA9EiwAka9QRtoH0l_XcBFvl26AViadXiql6u4y5SU_ButKWTrG-Pt4bFONq_IkhBoC01QQAvD_BwE&gclsrc=aw.ds), then use its own resource to build the applicattion into and .apk file.
+Open the project with [Android Studio Flamingo](https://developer.android.com/studio?gclid=CjwKCAjwkLCkBhA9EiwAka9QRtoH0l_XcBFvl26AViadXiql6u4y5SU_ButKWTrG-Pt4bFONq_IkhBoC01QQAvD_BwE&gclsrc=aw.ds), then use its own resource (Build > Generate Signed Bundle or APK) to build the applicattion into and .apk file.

 ## Screens 🎬: